 RSM audit procedures will include, among other things, assessment of the Town's effectiveness of key internal controls operating within the revenue cycle, including application controls.
 RSM will perform a walkthrough of the key management controls over the revenue cycle and test key management controls.
-RSM will review, on a sample basis, the reconciliations and calculation of rates and compare these against historical results.
+RSM will review, on a sample basis, the reconciliations and calculation of fees and compare these against historical results.
 In order to assess the completeness of recording revenue in the correct accounting period, RSM will perform revenue cut-off testing and review credit notes.
+RSM will also ensure all revenue streams have been recognised in accordance with AASB 15 or AASB 1058.

-To determine the existence of the receivable balance and the recoverability thereof as at 30 June 2020, RSM will review receivables balances on a sample basis and perform subsequent receipt testing.
+To determine the existence of the receivable balance and the recoverability thereof as at 30 June 2021, RSM will review receivables balances on a sample basis and perform subsequent receipt testing.
 Furthermore, we will perform analytical procedures on rates through detailed comparison with prior year balances and budget forecasts.
 RSM will also determine if the disclosures in the notes to the financial report related to the Town's revenue recognition policy are appropriate.